magao-x/MagAOX/README.md

 - [] split base INDI off into separate repo, which will be the minimum someone needs to have INDI utils for interacting with MagAO-X without installing the whole tree.
 - [] create indiserver startup script which takes a list of drivers from a config file, creates symlinks to xindidriver as needed, and then starts indiserver itself.
 - [] start issue tracking

+## 7 Develop in a VM with [Vagrant](https://vagrantup.com)

+The MagAOX code is intimately tied to Linux OS internals, and targets CentOS 7 for the realtime control computers.
+To develop in the most "flight-like" configuration, a Vagrantfile is provided to set up a development VM.

+### Prerequisites:

+  * VirtualBox
+  * Vagrant
+  * NFS

+### Usage:

+After cloning the MagAOX repository, `cd` into it and run `vagrant up`.
+Vagrant will download a virtual machine image for CentOS 7 and then set up all the dependencies required.
+NFS is used to sync the contents of your repository clone to the VM.

+To connect to the VM, use `vagrant ssh`.